Things I Carry Around Every Day

 Ever since I read the article Meet the men obsessed with carrying all the right stuff on Vox, I had the plan to write a similar article, but never had the time to do it.

 In my left pocket, I carry my iPhone 11, 64 GB in black.
 It’s super fast and the best phone I ever had.
-I also didn’t pay one cent for it thanks to my employer.
+I didn’t pay one cent for it, thanks to my employer.
 I use a transparent Torras Crystal Clear iPhone Case to protect it.

-When I’m at home I usually put my iPhone into a drawer, to not be constantly distracted by it.
+When I’m at home, I put my iPhone into a drawer, as to not be constantly distracted by it.

 Amazon Kindle Paperwhite